rabser/moodle-auth_googleoauth2/README.md

 In order to use to store the access token you must set the config with: set_config('saveaccesstoken', 1, 'auth/googleoauth2');

-### Composer
+### Composer (for devs)
-I deliver the vendor content in the repository.
-It makes easy to download the zip file from Github and upload it in Moodle.org.
+I deliver the entire vendor content in the repository (so don't run composer).
+It makes it for me easy to download the zip file from Github and then to upload it straight away in Moodle.org.
 Moodle.org is not able to create a package from Github (with vendor libs) yet.

 ### Continueous integration